Solar sail: History of concept

 Friedrich Zander (Tsander) published a technical paper in 1925 that included technical analysis of solar sailing.
 Zander wrote of "applying small forces" using "light pressure or transmission of light energy to distances by means of very thin mirrors".

 JBS Haldane speculated in 1927 about the invention of tubular spaceships that would take humanity to space and how "wings of metallic foil of a square kilometre or more in area are spread out to catch the Sun's radiation pressure".

 J. D. Bernal wrote in 1929, "A form of space sailing might be developed which used the repulsive effect of the Sun's rays instead of wind.
 A space vessel spreading its large, metallic wings, acres in extent, to the full, might be blown to the limit of Neptune's orbit.
 Then, to increase its speed, it would tack, close-hauled, down the gravitational field, spreading full sail again as it rushed past the Sun."

-Arthur C. Clarke wrote Sunjammer, a science fiction short story originally published in the March 1964 issue of Boys' Life depicting a yacht race between solar sail spacecraft.
+Science fiction authors used the solar sail in their writing, such as Russell Saunders's 1951 article Clipper Ships of Space in Astounding Science Fiction, and the short story Sunjammer by Arthur C. Clarke, originally published in the March 1964 issue of Boys' Life depicting a yacht race between solar sail spacecraft.

 Carl Sagan, in the 1970s, popularized the idea of sailing on light using a giant structure which would reflect photons in one direction, creating momentum.
 He brought up his ideas in college lectures, books, and television shows.
 He was fixated on quickly launching this spacecraft in time to perform a rendezvous with Halley's Comet.
 Unfortunately, the mission didn't take place in time and he would never live to finally see it through.

 The first formal technology and design effort for a solar sail began in 1976 at Jet Propulsion Laboratory for a proposed mission to rendezvous with Halley's Comet.

 Types

 Reflective

 Most solar sails are based on reflection.
 The surface of the sail is highly reflective, like a mirror, and light reflecting off of the surface imparts a force.
+A key limitation, which in practice affects the efficiency of the trajectories flown by the sail, is that the direction and magnitude of the thrust are coupled, hence cannot be controlled independently.

 Diffractive

-In 2018, diffraction was proposed as a different solar sail propulsion mechanism, which is claimed to have several advantages.
+In 2018, diffraction was proposed as a different solar sail propulsion mechanism.
+A material with an adjustable diffractive grating would be used to direct incoming light at a desired angle.
+This arrangement would remove the coupling of direction and magnitude of the thrust, and allow this thrust to be adjusted more rapidly than with a reflective sail (which needs to be tilted to different angles to achieve control).
+However, the technology readiness level of the sail material is not as mature as in the case of reflective sails.